VRCWizard/TTS-Voice-Wizard/README.md

 Download the latest version from releases and run the .exe file <br />
 https://github.com/VRCWizard/TTS-Voice-Wizard/releases <br />

+It may ask you to install missing framework for .Net Download the x64 version for desktop apps.

 # Microsoft Azure Subscription Key
 For Speech Recognition and TTS to work you must have an Azure Subscription Key. <br />
 https://azure.microsoft.com/en-us/free/ <br />